SirajulShuvo/Vanila_js_Project/README.md

 ### Vanila_js_project
-<P>I can crete so many vanila js project to develop my skill..You can use this repo buy cloning and if you like this please give a star and if you have question you can issue of this repo</p>
+<P>I can crete so many vanila js project to develop my skill..You can use this repo buy cloning and if you like this please give a star and if you have a question you can create issue and ask me the question..</p>

 ### Prject list
 1.Counter